circleci/circleci-docs/jekyll/_cci2/containers.md

 description: How to leverage CircleCI containers
 ---

 This document describes the basics of containers and how to leverage the containers in your plan to speed up your job and workflow runs.
 Please note: container-based plans will soon be deprecated in favor of using CircleCI's new [usage plans](https://circleci.com/pricing/usage/).
-If your builds are queuing with a Container-based plan, consider signing up for a CircleCI usage-based plan to mitigate queing and to enjoy other benefits.
+If your builds are queuing with a Container-based plan, consider signing up for a CircleCI usage-based plan to mitigate queuing and to enjoy other benefits.

 You can read about the new usage-based plans in detail [in this document]({{ site.baseurl }}/2.0/credits/).